Propagandalf-7/masters/final_seminar/Presentation.md

 #########################################################################################################

-Here we have a general form of the eigenvalue problem that is applicable to both the two and three-dimensional beam models.
+Here we have a general form of the eigenvalue problem that is applicable to both the two and three-dimensional beam models that can be obtained when applying the FEM.
 The matrices M and K are the mass and stiffness matrices and are derived from the standard finite element matrices.

 In this form, the eigenvalue problem is essentially a large system of ordinary differential equations that can be solved using standard numerical methods.